Medicine Through TimeExam Focus

 Exam Technique: Renaissance = Ideas Not Treatments

 This exam focus covers Exam Technique: Renaissance = Ideas Not Treatments within The Renaissance for GCSE History.
-Revise The Renaissance in Medicine Through Time for GCSE History with 8 exam-style questions and 5 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise The Renaissance in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 4 of 13 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position